 1. Black & Decker ASI500 Tire Inflator Review

 The Black & Decker ASI500 is a cordless tire inflator, which weighs in at just over 5 pounds and can be powered by its own internal battery.
 While this reduces clutter and cuts down tremendously on setup time, it does require you to maintain its own internal charge (there is also the option for you to plug the machine into your standard 12 V socket in your car if you don’t want to worry about charging beforehand).

 The rechargeable battery takes around 5 hours to completely charge – an LED indicates the level of charge and is a convenient touch.

 Two pressure settings allow you to choose the desired option depending on which item you are inflating.
 If you want to inflate your car or bike tires, the high setting is the way to go.
-For other low pressure, high-volume items (air mattress or inflatable raft), go for the low setting.
+For other low-pressure, high-volume items (air mattresses or inflatable rafts), go for the low setting.

 However, if you have no problem taking a few moments to learn how to properly use this device, you’ll soon realize that the Black & Decker ASI500 is a high-quality tire-inflation device that packs many features into its small-budget frame.

 To see the current price for this option just click here.